-The BroadOak Loan Agreement contains affirmative and negative restrictive covenants, including restrictions on certain mergers, acquisitions, investments and encumbrances which could adversely affect our ability to conduct our business.
-The BroadOak Loan Agreement also contains customary events of default.
-The Comerica Loan Agreement contains affirmative and negative restrictive covenants that are applicable whether or not any amounts are outstanding under the Comerica loan agreement.
-These restrictive covenants, which include restrictions on certain mergers, acquisitions, investments, encumbrances, etc., could adversely affect our ability to conduct our business.
-The Comerica Loan Agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds and also contains customary events of default.
-However, if we are unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.
+The Fifth Amendment to the Comerica Loan Agreement contained affirmative and negative restrictive covenants that are applicable whether or not any amounts are outstanding under the Comerica Loan Agreement.
+These restrictive covenants, which included restrictions on certain mergers, acquisitions, investments, encumbrances, etc. The Comerica Loan Agreement also contained financial covenants requiring specified minimum liquidity and minimum adjusted EBITDA thresholds.
+As of December 31, 2023 the Company had a zero balance on the line of credit.